-Community members noted that the Study Area is on the MBTA red line with strong north/south connections, but identified the need to create and improve connections to other areas east and west (by multiple transportation modes, including foot, bike, bus, car, and wheels of all kinds).
+Community members noted that the study area is on the MBTA red line with strong north/south connections, but identified the need to create and improve connections to other areas east and west (by multiple transportation modes, including foot, bike, bus, car, and wheels of all kinds).

-Participants prioritized top five mobility strategies (out of 23 reviewed):
+Participants prioritized top five mobility strategies out of 23 reviewed:

 - 1. Bus Service to the South Boston Waterfront - 2.
 Improvements to the MBTA Red Line to allow more service - 3.
 Train service to the South Boston Waterfront, South End, and Back Bay on Track 61 - 4.
-Lower minimum off-street parking requirements, as a vehicle trip reduction strategy - 5.
-Bike network possible long term plan for Old Colony Avenue, Dorchester Avenue, Boston Street, Dorchester Street, Preble Street, D Street, and Southampton Street; (tied with) - 5.
+Lower minimum off-street parking requirements, as a vehicle trip reduction strategy - Bike network possible long term plan for Old Colony Avenue, Dorchester Avenue, Boston, Dorchester Preble, D and Southampton streets; (tied with) - 6.
 Cycle Track possible short term plan for Old Colony Ave from Dorchester Avenue to Moakley Park